 - BMP - Template used to parse bitmap files.
 Loads the 'BMP.bt' file.

-Click the Set Shortcut button to jump to the Keyboard Options dialog to set a shortcut key for the selected template.
+Click the Set Shortcut button to jump to the Shortcut Options dialog to set a shortcut key for the selected template.
 The Reset button can be used to reset all templates to their original values.

 Importing and Exporting Lists of Templates